casinca/LLM-quest/README.md

 &nbsp;

  - GPT Fine-tuning:
-    - classifier (retrieval of the hidden state for the last real token)
+    - classifier (method: retrieval of the hidden state for the last real token)
     - instruct*

 &nbsp;